carlyrg/pandas4_homework/README.md

 # Pandas
 HW-wk4

 This assignment used Python, Jupyter Notebook, and the Pandas library to analyze user data for a ficticious video game company.
-I reviewed data of in-game purchases made by players then aggregated and analyzed it to view trends in the purchasing behavior of players.
+I reviewed data of in-game purchases made by players then aggregated and analyzed it to view trends of purchasing behavior among players.

 Key findings are noted at the end